svn2github/curl-wsdk/trunk/README.txt

 This WSDK Release is a maintenance release, for use with Curl API Version 7.0.

+- WSDL service classes contain methods for improved testability -- format-request, parse-response
+- WSDL service classes avoid name conflicts caused by nested elements
-- WSDL top level XML schema elements always namespace qualified
+- WSDL top level XML schema elements are always namespace-qualified
+- SOAP ArrayType descriptors now correctly parsed
+- WSDL parsing uses correct namespace when reporting errors
+- WSConnection package is now an example
+- WSDL Developer's Guide is indexed for full text search
+- XML documentation for 'XDMNamespace' improved
+- long-deprecated 'xdm-search' API has been retired

 WSDK 1.0.6 CHANGES
 --------------------